boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

  3. Create 2 users in your BoldBI Server.
 For example, I have created 2 users with the email IDs `testuser1@gmail.com` and `testuser2@gmail.com`.

+   > **NOTE:** Users are not required at the embedding level.
+However, for the server level, users are mandatory on your BoldBI Server.

     ![DCSUsers](https://github.com/boldbi/samples/assets/129487075/14723d13-a070-4008-8a62-76ffbe521445)

 ## Developer IDE